Bharti-Parmar/Bharti-Parmar/README.md

 ##### Bio:
 * I am dedicated and passionate about my work 😊 and well focused toward my goals.✌️

-* Daily active on stackoverflow to help by giving solutions in bootstrap 4 framework, JS, HTML, CSS, SQL and MySQL stored Procedure.🤝
+* Daily active on stackoverflow to help by giving solutions in bootstrap 4 framework, JS, ReactJS, HTML, CSS, SQL and MySQL stored Procedure.🤝

 * I have got gold badge in SQL, bronze badge in Algorithms, DBMS, Python and silver badge in C, Javascript on hackerrank platform. ✌️🥇